 Borrowings under the 2020 Term Loan and our investments in CLOs accrue interest at variable rates.
 Interest rate changes may therefore affect the amount of our interest payments, future earnings and cash flows.
-We estimate that as of September 30, 2022 and 2021, a hypothetical one percentage increase or decrease in variable interest rates would not have a material direct impact on our annual interest income, interest expense, net income attributable to Class A Shareholders or Economic Income.
-A tightening of credit and an increase in prevailing interest rates could make it more difficult for us to raise capital and sustain the growth rate of the funds.
+We estimate that as of March 31, 2023 and 2022, a hypothetical one percentage increase or decrease in variable interest rates would not have a material direct impact on our annual interest income, interest expense, net income attributable to Class A Shareholders or Economic Income.

 Our investment funds hold investments that may be affected by changes in interest rates.
 A material increase in interest rates would be expected to negatively affect valuation of investments that accrue interest at fixed rates.
-The actual impact would be dependent upon the average duration of fixed income holdings at the time and may be partially offset by the use of derivative financial instruments and higher interest income on variable rate securities.
+The actual impact would be dependent upon the average duration of fixed income holdings at the time and may be partially offset by the use of derivative financial instruments and higher interest income on variable rate securities, which would be expected to benefit as these securities would generate higher levels of current income.
 For funds that pay management fees based on net asset value, we estimate that our management fees would change proportionally with such increases or decreases in net asset value.